How To Detox Your Body from Drugs

 A medically assisted drug detox is similar to a full drug detox in that an approved medication is used to replace the drug and is prescribed by a doctor.
 The main difference being is that an assisted drug detox is not fully controlled and continually monitored.

-Quasi-residential drug rehabs often offer medically assisted drug detoxes with lower levels of support than a fully residential rehab or detox clinic.
+Quasi-residential drug rehabs often offer medically assisted detoxification with lower levels of support than a fully residential rehab or detox clinic.
 Medically assisted drug detoxes are often successful if the individual is motivated to stop the drugs they are addicted to.
 Providing the patient completely adheres to the detox regime; this type of detox is safe.

 Quitting Drugs Cold Turkey – What is cold turkey?